mnemocron/mnemocron.github.io/_posts/2024-01-22-Skidbuffer.md

 1. Rising edge on `tvalid` can activate downstream IP
 2. Rising edge on `tready` can activate upstream IP

 The first property, I needed to support pipelining of a custom IP with variable sample rates.
+In my case it was a resampler that supports slower playback of upstream data, hence it produces more data at the AXIS output than it accepts at its input.
-The upstream FIFO may be hold `tvalid=1` data at any given time but the downstream IP may only be `tready=1` every _Nth_ or so clock cycle.
+My upstream FIFO may hold `tvalid=1` data at any given time, to indicate that data is available to be processed.
+But my downstream IP may only be `tready=1` every _Nth_ or so clock cycle (because it is still processing old samples).
 In this case `tvalid=1` must propagate to the downstream IP even when the downstream IP is not `tready=1` yet.
 The same accounts for the upstream path using `tready=1`.
 Through some simulations I could verify this behaviour to a satisfying degree.